-In France, each one is responsible for energy losses of between 25 and 60%.
-Multi-energy requires the barriers between those networks to be broken down so that energy efficiency can be improved by:
+Every energy system in France is responsible for an energy loss of 25 to 60%.
+Multi-energy requires the barriers between the different energy networks to be broken down, so that energy efficiency can be improved by:

-optimising production as near as possible to where consumers need it,
+optimising production as close as possible to where consumers need it,

 energy transformation (e.g. electricity to hydrogen, which allows it to be stored),